SJ-Jordaan/SJ-Jordaan/README.md

 ## 🎓 Education

-- 📚 Currently completing my Masters in Computer Science
+- 📚 Currently working on my PhD in Computer Science
+- 🎓 Masters in Computer Science from the University of Pretoria
 - 🎓 Honours of Computer Science from the University of Pretoria
 - 🎓 Bachelor of Computer Science from the University of Pretoria